iszczesniak/cpp/move/index.md

 the object is called the *value*.

 The definition of the value of an object depends on the implementation of the class.
-Usually the value of an object is the state of its member fields and base objects.
+Usually the value of an object is the state of its base and member objects.
 However, there might be some supporting data in an object (e.g., some cache data) that do not have to be part of the object value.

 The value of an object can be copied when the object is: